Your New VU

 DEAR STUDENTS AND FAMILIES

 Welcome to the Vanderbilt family!
-We are honored that you have chosen to join our university.
+We are honored you have chosen to join our university and the dynamic community on the Vanderbilt campus.
 Whether you are a new student or their family, Your New VU will be an information source for the next several months.
 It maps out the requirements you must complete prior to arrival, important guidance about your transition into the university, and the many resources and opportunities Vanderbilt has to offer during your first year.

 Use the checklist included in Your New VU to ensure you complete the steps necessary to make a smooth transition to Vanderbilt.
 This will make certain that you are ready from day one to take your place on campus as a Commodore.